-NKX019 is designed to treat a variety of B-cell malignancies by targeting the clinically and commercially validated CD19 antigen that is found in different B-cell malignancies.
-Because the targeting of CD19 has demonstrated clinical activity with both CAR T and CAR NK cell therapies as well as monoclonal antibodies, we believe that NKX019 presents an opportunity to treat a variety of B-cell malignancies while addressing the limitations of existing autologous CAR T cell therapies.
-NKX019 is currently being investigated in the dose-expansion portion of the ongoing Phase 1 clinical trial, as both a monotherapy and in combination with rituximab, an anti-CD20 antibody, in patients with large B-cell lymphoma ("LBCL") following administration of LD.
-These expansion cohorts are being investigated in patients who have not previously been treated with an approved autologous CD19 CAR T therapy and also in patients who have failed autologous CD19 CAR T therapy.
+NKX019 is designed to target the clinically and commercially validated CD19 antigen that is found in different B-cell malignancies.
+Because the targeting of CD19 has demonstrated clinical activity with both CAR T and CAR NK cell therapies as well as monoclonal antibodies, we believe that NKX019 presents a potential opportunity to treat a variety of B-cell malignancies while addressing the limitations of existing autologous CAR T cell therapies.
+NKX019 is currently being investigated in a dose-expansion cohort of the ongoing Phase 1 clinical trial in patients with large B-cell lymphoma ("LBCL") following administration of LD.
+This cohort is proceeding with a compressed dosing schedule and enrolls patients who have failed autologous CD19 CAR T therapy.